Latikac/TWT/Getting started with JIRA.md

 ![create issue](img/../Images/tools.png)

-Check out the User guide to learn more about all these Features.
+Check out the User guide to learn more about all these features.